tango-controls/tango-doc/source/tools-and-extensions/archiving/mambo.rst

 Launching application with an existing account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To launch application with an existing account, first select the
 account in the account Selection Combo Box, as presented in *Figure 4: Account selection*.

-    Then, click on |image15| button, and you will reach the application
+Then, click on :guilabel:`Ok` button, and you will reach the application
 main panel configured with this account (the account name is
 displayed in frame title).

 Control archiving
 -----------------

 This section deals with controlling archiving of Tango attributes
 through **Archiving Configurations** (henceforth **AC**).

 An AC describes which attributes to archive and how, and consists
 of:

 -  General information (when the AC was created …).